\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Introduction

 \begin{rem}[Terminal varieties, Generalisations] Projective varieties with terminal singularities are smooth in codimension two, \cite[Cor.~5.18]{KM98}.
 Theorem~\ref{thm:torus} therefore applies to this class of varieties.
 From the point of view of the minimal model program, this seems a very natural setting for our problem.

 Using an orbifold version of the second Chern class, Shepherd-Barron and Wilson \cite{SBW94} are able to treat threefolds whose singular set has codimension two.
-It is conceivable that with sufficient technical work, a similar result could also be obtained in the higher-dimensional setting.
+It is conceivable that with sufficient technical work, using our line of argumentation a similar result could also be obtained in the higher-dimensional setting.
 We have chosen not to pursue these generalisations here. \end{rem}

 As one important step in the proof of Theorem~\ref{thm:torus}, we generalise classical flatness results \cite{UhlenbeckYau86, Kob87, MR1179076, MR1463962} for semistable vector bundles with vanishing first and second Chern classes to our singular setup, and obtain the following result: